markusunger/capstone/prep-work/Node_and_Express.md

 `express.static` embraces the middleware approach: if the file requested is in the specified directory, it sends it as a response.
 If not, execution gets deferred to the next middleware function.

 There are many commonly used third-party middleware packages.
-Some of the mare listed here:
+Some of them are listed here:

 - `morgan`: a logger
 - `body-parser`: makes the request body available as a parsed object, included in Express 4.16+
-- `cookie-parser`: needs to be coupled with `express-session` to make cookie data availalbe on the client and the server
+- `cookie-parser`:can be coupled with `express-session` to make cookie data available on the client and the server
 - `compression`: for gzipping responses

 # Routing